MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailedEventArgs.md

 # API Details

 ```
-/// A continuation of the ICoreWebView2ProcessFailedEventArgs2 interface
-/// fot getting blocked file for code integrity process failures.
 [uuid(a9fc1af8-f934-4f0f-a788-7be0808c329b), object, pointer_default(unique)]
 interface ICoreWebView2ProcessFailedEventArgs : IUnknown {
+    /// This property is the full path of the module that caused the
+    /// crash in cases of Windows Code Integrity failures.
     /// Code Integrity is a feature that verifies the integrity and
     /// authenticity of dynamic-link libraries (DLLs)
     /// on Windows systems.
 It ensures that only trusted
     /// code can run on the system and prevents unauthorized or
     /// malicious modifications.
     /// When ProcessFailed occurred due to a failed Code Integrity check,
-    /// this property returns the name of the blocked file that was prevented from
+    /// this property returns the full path of the file that was prevented from
     /// loading on the system.
-    /// The webview2 process which tried to load blocked DLL will fail with
+    /// The webview2 process which tried to load the DLL will fail with
     /// exit code STATUS_INVALID_IMAGE_HASH(-1073740760).
-    /// A file can be blocked for various
+    /// A file can fail integrity check for various
     /// reasons, such as:
     /// - It has an invalid or missing signature that does
     /// not match the publisher or signer of the file.